These grilled portobello mushrooms are topped with butter, garlic, rosemary, and soy sauce for an incredible and

 Recipe Testers’ Reviews

-I made these grilled portobello mushrooms for dinner on a Sunday evening after a day filled with yard work.
+I made this recipe for grilled portobello mushrooms for dinner on a Sunday evening after a day filled with yard work.
 It was a lovely spring day and making something on the grill made it feel like summer was nearly here.
 The mushrooms were perfect for a busy day because they required very little effort from start to finish and yet they were full of garlicky flavor and satisfying.
 They would be a great vegetarian option to add to the barbecue for any summer gathering.

 The garlic and soy were the most prominent flavors and while we enjoyed them, in the future I would increase the amount of rosemary (I used about 1 tablespoon) so it would also come through.

 The grill temperature when we started cooking was 350°F (177°C).
 It went down to 300°F (149°C) while I divided the butter between the first batch of mushrooms on the grill.
 By the time the 2nd batch went on the grill, the temperature was back up to 350° and this time the exterior of the mushrooms looked soft and darker brown and the gills were shiny dark brown.

 I served the mushrooms as a main with asparagus and roasted potatoes on the side.
 We also enjoyed these mushrooms sliced as a topping for pizza with feta and bacon.